Venkatesh188/Venkatesh188/README.md

 ## Hi there 👋

 I'm **Venkatesh Shivandi**, a passionate Data Scientist with over 2 years of experience in machine learning, AI, and data analytics.
-I specialize in A/B testing, predictive modeling, and AI-driven optimization, with a proven track record of building scalable AI solutions and deploying models across various industries including finance, insurance, and supply chain management.
+I specialize in building predictive models, and AI-driven optimization, with a proven track record of building scalable AI solutions and deploying models across various industries including finance, insurance, and supply chain management.

 ### 🔭 I’m currently working on
 - **Data Analysis for Allagash Brewing Company**: Analyzing sales data to identify trends and forecast future sales.